-It focuses on the major challenges faced by its main players & stakeholders, spanning across every segment of the energy market (electric, water, oil & gas), thus driving the digital transformation of the the European energy industry.
+The main goal is to deliver research & innovation initiatives across the entire energy value chain with focus area covering the major challenges faced by its main players and stakeholders, spanning across every segment of the energy market (electric, water, oil & gas), thus driving the digital transformation of the European energy industry.

 The European energy & utilities market industry is facing major challenges towards the Energy and Climate targets for 2020 and beyond to reduce greenhouse gas emissions, increase the share of renewable energies and improve energy efficiency.

-- The increasing proportion of electricity from renewable sources means that the ICT energy systems supporting the grid will have to be distributed and to adapt to a highly volatile supply (e.g. from wind and solar generators).
+- The increasing proportion of electricity from renewable sources means that the ICT energy systems supporting the grid will have to be distributed and adapted to a highly volatile supply (e.g. from wind and solar generators).
 From the consumption perspective, real-time adaption of fares to the cost of energy consumed will create and drive future consumption patterns.
 At the same time, private and commercial consumers are being encouraged to efficiently use their resources (electricity and water) and to participate in the generation, distribution and storage of electricity.

 - Deployment of a distributed ICT infrastructure, combining in-vehicle and cloud based approach collecting and processing data generated by the e-vehicle, and distributing commands for optimizing energy consumption of the different climate systems (Heating, Ventilation and Air Conditioning) for reaching a global energy savings of 50% (JOSPEL).